markusenglund/react-npm-component-starter/README.md

 When you have completed development and want to publish to npm:

-* Make sure the "name" field in the package.json file is correct (the npm package will get this name).
+* Change the "name" field in the package.json file (the npm package will get this name), as well "description", "author" and any other fields that need to change.
 * `npm publish`
 * Go to npmjs.com/package/[YOUR COMPONENT NAME]/ to confirm that it has been published.